Azure/terraform-azurerm-avm-res-compute-virtualmachine/_header.md

-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-compute-virtualmachine

-This is a template repo for Terraform Azure Verified Modules.

-TODO: Provide instructions or links to spec to explain how to use this template.
+This is the virtual machine resource module for the Azure Verified Modules library.
+This module deploys Windows and/or Linux virtual machines along with their associated resources.
+It is based on number of AzureRM resources and sets a number of initial defaults to minimize the overall inputs for simple configurations.